-With a flexible footprint layout as a possibility, it opens up many more options for QSR locations.
-For example, fast-food giant Wendy’s has moved towards a flexible footprint model where franchisees can choose from 55, 40 or 30 seat restaurants or options in between.
+A flexible footprint layout opens up many more options for QSR locations.
+For example, fast-food giant Wendy’s has moved towards a flexible footprint model.
+In this model, franchisees can choose from 55, 40 or 30 seat restaurants or options in between.

-The backbone of Wendy’s flexible footprint model is based on market research including looking at metrics like the drive-thru versus dining room pickups and breaking down the number of transactions in 30-minute increments.
-Using this data, they’ve been able to make a strong case for franchisees to consider remodeling existing spaces instead of building new ones.
+The backbone of Wendy’s flexible footprint model is based on market research.
+The research looks at metrics like the drive-thru versus dining room pickups, and breaks down the number of transactions in 30-minute increments.
+Using this data, they’ve been able to make a strong case for franchisees to remodel existing spaces instead of building new ones.

-Wendy’s understands that great sales aren’t dependent on space in the dining room, but on delivering the most convenient customer experience possible.
+Wendy’s understands that great sales aren’t dependent on space in the dining room.
+The stronger sales driver is delivering the most convenient customer experience possible.

 Benefits of a Flexible Footprint

-A flexible footprint for your QSR may seem like the ideal solution, and has multiple benefits you may not have even considered.
+A flexible footprint for your QSR may seem like the ideal solution.
+Consider the following benefits of this approach:

 You’ll have reduced startup and operational costs.

-A flexible footprint location can be an excellent option for someone looking to make a smaller initial investment and lessen operational costs.
+A flexible footprint location can be an excellent option for a smaller initial investment and lower operational costs.

 In the short term, there’s less money being spent on construction costs, labor, and fixtures.
 Over the long term spending on rent, utilities and staffing are also lower.